Northeast Los Angeles

-Northeast Los Angeles (abbreviated NELA) is a 17.18 mi2 region of Los Angeles County, comprising seven neighborhoods within the City of Los Angeles.
+Northeast Los Angeles (abbreviated NELA) is a 17.18 mi2 region of Los Angeles County, comprising seven neighborhoods within Los Angeles.
 The area is home to Occidental College located in Eagle Rock.

 History

 The bulk of the area closer to Pueblo de Los Angeles-Downtown Los Angeles was part of the original Spanish and Mexican land grants of Rancho San Rafael and Rancho San Pascual when the city incorporated in 1850.
 One of the first annexations of the city was Highland Park in 1895.
 Other nearby communities attached to Los Angeles were Garvanza (1899), Arroyo Seco (1912) and Eagle Rock (1923).
 Development in the Northeast was fostered by service of the Los Angeles Railway "Yellow Cars."

 Traditionally a heavily Latino and working-class part of the city, Northeast Los Angeles has undergone gentrification starting in the 2000s.
 With the influx of young professionals, Northeast Los Angeles has gained attention for its hipster culture and a new wave of commercial development; however, increasing housing prices have caused tensions with long-time residents.